dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/the-heavy-lean-split.md

 When words possess long/diphthongal vowels or derive from multisyllabic Romance imports, the final ⟨-e⟩ acts as a stable anchor.
 Because dropping the ⟨-e⟩ would obscure the vowel quality or the etymological class, the spelling weight remains visually consistent across verb conjugations.

 #### Long Vowel Monosyllables
 Verbs in this category retain the final ⟨-e⟩ in all finite forms (dropping it only for the present participle `-ing`).
 Conversely, nouns in this category drop the ⟨-e⟩ when pluralizing.
-If dropping the ⟨-e⟩ would create ambiguity, an acute accent is introduced (e.g., `site` → `síts`).

 * **Verb Continuity:** `to nâme` → `nâmes` / `nâmed` / `nâming`
 * **Noun Pluralization:** `nâme` → `nâms` / `tîme` → `tîms` / `core` → `cors`